 Another MB game this time from 1964 based on the hit TV show.
 Prices for this particular game are all over the place right now but expect around $75 for a complete game in decent condition, although I have seen them selling for as high as $200.
 It has very cool graphics as well.

 Less likely to be found in yard/garage sales as it is a much older game, but who knows!

 Wild Wild West The Frontier Agent Board Game

-The Holy Grail of my list.
+The Holy Grail of the list.
 This is extremely rare (let’s be honest, if you find one you should run and buy a lottery ticket on that day).
-The latest one I have seen sold for $650 (and it was not even complete).
+It’s another oldies, from 1966

 How about you, do you have some favorite and rare board games from your childhood that you would like to have back, whatever the price?
 I know I do!